 The IBCU 2023 Expert Forum is a closed-format, invitation only event that will bring together a multi-disciplinary group of academic and community bladder cancer experts to discuss and debate the most challenging questions in all areas of bladder cancer.
 The meeting will be held December 1-3, 2023 in Washington, D.C., immediately following Society of Urologic Oncology annual meeting.
 A faculty of 30 bladder experts will discuss the latest clinical data and real-world clinical evidence to determine the impact on management of patients with bladder cancer.
 Multiple interactive sessions will be designed by national experts in the field to cover the most thought-provoking and contemporary questions facing the oncology community today.
 Each session will include open debate and discussion followed by formal voting by the multidisciplinary panelists.
 A peer-reviewed article is planned for publishing the consensus statement of the findings from the IBCU 2023 Expert Forum.

-With the many changes in medicine and urology almost daily, it is imperative that the practicing urologist remains on the cutting edge.
+Changes occur in medicine and urology on an almost daily basis, so it is imperative that the practicing urologist remains on the cutting edge.
 Urologists need to keep current on assessing, diagnosing, and treating urologic conditions in the clinical setting.
-This meeting will provide an update in the field of urologic cancers, stone disease, urologic reconstruction, female urology, infertility, emerging surgical techniques, and in general urology.
+This meeting will provide an update on urologic cancers, stone disease, urologic reconstruction, female urology, infertility, emerging surgical techniques, and general urology.

-Founded in January 2017, the International Bladder Cancer Update (IBCU) is a one-day CME conference to discuss diagnosis and treatment of about bladder cancer.
-The conference offers medical professionals an opportunity to listen to updates from and interact with expert, international faculty to improve knowledge and determine best treatment practices to improve patient outcomes.
-IBCU is held during its sister conference, the International Prostate Cancer Update (IPCU).
+The International Bladder Cancer Update (IBCU) is a CME-accredited conference designed to discuss the diagnosis and treatment of bladder cancer.
+IBCU offers medical professionals an opportunity to interact with expert international faculty to improve knowledge, receive the latest updated clinical trial information, and determine best treatment practices to improve patient outcomes.